 Juan Rodriguez, Graduate Architect

 Juan has practised architecture for 10 years.
-Originally from Bogota, Columbia, Juan loves the challenge of every new project.
+Originally from Bogota, Colombia, Juan loves the challenge of every new project.
 He has worked on both residential and commercial buildings.

 Having completed a Master in Sustainable Design and High-performance Buildings at the University of Sydney, he enjoys designing structures with sustainable principles in mind.
 Juan also relishes the challenge of understanding and meeting the unique desires and expectations of each client.